Dogstar (band)

-Dogstar is an American alternative rock band formed in 1994 in Los Angeles, California.
-The band consists of drummer Robert Mailhouse, bassist Keanu Reeves and guitarist/lead vocalist Bret Domrose (previously played bass with The Nuns), who joined in 1994 and later replacing founding member (Gregg Miller) in 1995 to become the vocalist, which he has been since 1995.
-They were initially active from the mid-1990s to the early 2000s, during which time the band found moderate success and garnered media attention due to Reeves' status as a Hollywood actor.
+Dogstar is an American alternative rock band formed in 1991 in Los Angeles, California.
+The band consists of drummer Robert Mailhouse, bassist Keanu Reeves and guitarist/lead vocalist Bret Domrose, who initially joined in 1994 and later replaced founding member Gregg Miller in 1995 to become the vocalist.
+They were active from the mid-1990s to the early 2000s, during which time the band found moderate success and garnered media attention due to Reeves' status as a Hollywood actor.

-The band restarted jam sessions in 2020, and announced their reunion in 2022.
-Their latest album, Somewhere Between the Power Lines and Palm Trees, was released on October 6, 2023.
+The group broke up in 2002 but continued to meet for jam sessions, eventually resuming songwriting in 2020.
+Their reunion was announced in 2022, followed by a new album in 2023.
+Their latest album, All In Now was released on May 29, 2026.

 Inception and name origin

 The genesis of Dogstar was a chance encounter between Robert Mailhouse and Keanu Reeves in a supermarket in 1991.
 Mailhouse was wearing a Detroit Red Wings hockey sweater, and Reeves (an avid hockey fan and a keen player of the sport) asked if Mailhouse needed a goalie.
 As the two men formed a friendship, they began jamming together, and were joined by Gregg Miller as the original lead guitarist and singer in 1992.
 Reeves said that one thing led to another in the band's history: